Honeychop Star Grace

 Grace has got her brother to thank for her love of riding.
 When she was 8 years old her brother won a voucher for a ‘paddock hack’ at a charity auction and kindly gifted it to her.
 So off she went…and from then on it was a lesson every week!
 She continued to progress and branched out into riding privately owned horses and then at the age of 16 was able to take her first horse out on loan.

 A few horses have come and gone over the years, all of which hold a special place in Grace’s heart.
 Grace started her Honeychop journey with her loan horse, Skip a.k.a Touchstone Skipnish, a 16.1hh, dapple grey, Irish draught, gelding who was 10 years old.
-Grace then took on another loan horse, Tigger a.k.a Master Moonshaddow who is ANOTHER large, hunter type grey gelding!
-I sense a theme here Grace….
-Tigger is 15 and spent the majority of his life on the hunting field and he went to live with Grace for a quieter life as a dressage and show horse.
-Sadly Tigger sustained an injury and was pts in August 2017.
-Grace found Gerry in November 2017 and went on to buy him, they were just perfect for one another – Gerry is now continuing Grace’s Honeychop journey with her and no, he’s actually not grey!!
-Gerry is a striking 16.3hh chestnut with 4 white socks and a sassy and cheeky personality.
+Grace then took on another loan horse, Tigger a.k.a Master Moonshaddow who was another large, hunter type grey gelding!
+Grace found Gerry in November 2017 and went on to buy him, they were just perfect for one another – Gerry went on to continue Grace’s Honeychop journey with her until he sadly was pts after sustaining an injury in 2019.

 “We compete locally at riding club level and are mainly out to just have some fun!
 I mainly compete side saddle, but have started to recently enjoy jumping again and plan to do some working hunter this year.

-If you want to find out about what I’ve been getting up to, or what Gerry and I are currently working on, make sure you read my monthly blogs!
+If you want to find out about what I’ve been getting up to, or what Hector and I are currently working on, make sure you read my monthly blogs!
 I try my best to keep them entertaining!”